-We've known each other since we were , Geneva.
-Service married re You telling me I need--conjure?
+We've known each other since we were it, Geneva.
+We been married you telling me I need--conjure?
 After 18 years?

 She got power, Cally.
 Real power and, girl, we need all the power we can get.

 "WOMAN WORN ONCE" Lyrics © 1982 by Toni Morrison